 After I did my first solo bungee jump Kat still wasn’t sure if she could manage to jump on her own.
 She came up with the idea of jumping together to make it easier for her because it would make her feel more comfortable (if that was possible at all!).

 We enquired with the staff and we got a spot in 45 minutes.
 I got a discount because it was my second jump.
-You can read the story in detail in Kat’s post – it was her first bungee jump.

 It takes more time to prepare a tandem than a solo jump because it’s more difficult to calculate the optimal length of the ropes, so we had to wait for a while.